 Stimulants such as Adderall and Ritalin have been used to manage ADHD and narcolepsy.
 Certain individuals enjoy the sense of energy and increased self-esteem these drugs provide and use them for nonmedical purposes.

-Statistics for Prescription Drug Abuse
+Statistics for Prescription Drug Addiction

 The prevalence rate for prescription drug abuse in adults in the U.S. are estimated to be over 2.7%.
 The most commonly abused prescription drugs are stimulants, tranquilizers/sedatives, and opiates.
 Over 8% of high school seniors reported taking Vicodin while over 5% reported using Oxycodone for nonmedical purposes.